Share the Sun : Program FAQs

 - What are SRECs?

-SRECs, or Solar Renewable Energy Credits, are performance-based incentives that create economic benefits from solar generation.
+SRECs, or Solar Renewable Energy Credits, are performance-based incentives that create economic benefits for solar generation.
+One (1) SREC is allotted to each megawatt-hour of solar energy that is produced.
 An average home in Philadelphia County produces 3-5 SRECs each year.
-As of March 2022, one (1) SREC in Pennsylvania was valued at $38.
+As of March 2023, one (1) SREC in Pennsylvania was valued at $46.

 - Is PGCC accepting donated SRECs only from PA installations or other states as well?

-We accept SRECs from outside PA, although at the moment, we are only accepting donations from donors who are part of the PJM Interconnection (PA, NJ, MD, DE, VA, WV, OH, with parts of IL, KY, and IN that might also qualify).
+We accept donations from Philadelphia and Pennsylvania, as well as from selective states outside PA – this includes donations from NJ, MD, DE, VA, WV, and OH, with parts of IL, KY, and IN that might also qualify.

 - What happens to SRECs once they’ve been donated to PGCC?